 Easy Ham, Chicken or Turkey Casserole is a simple little casserole that works out well with any cooked or leftover Ham, Chicken or Turkey.
 This is nothing fancy, just “down home” cooking, and it is a great “learner” dish for a child or teenager.
 There are also a few upgrades if you’d like to make this a completely or partially from scratch casserole.

 I don’t know about you but I’m always looking for an easy option to use up any leftover holiday ham or turkey or even leftover chicken if I have it and this recipe delivers.

-Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients.
-This one is certainly acceptable as is, and I’ve made versions of this as well as had many when I was growing up.
+Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients into another meal.

-- Lightly steam fresh vegetables rather than using a frozen product
+- Lightly steam fresh vegetables instead of a frozen product

 - Substitute a cream sauce for the canned soup